Ramin-RX7/Shifty/docs/Principals/Builtins/primitive_types.md

     Constructor(object:Primitive) -> Float {...};
-    Equals ->  "true" only if both numbers are equal Copy   ->  A new Integer object of same number
+    Equals ->  "true" only if both numbers are equal Copy   ->  A new Float object of same number

 **Casting methods:**